GTuritto/SourceCodeFlatener_Extension/README.md

 - Flattens source code from your workspace into a single markdown file (or multiple if size exceeds limits)
 - Automatically creates a `CodeFlattened` folder (configurable) in your project root
-- Provides a directory structure overview
+- Provides a directory structure overview and comprehensive file listing
-- Includes full source code content of each file
+- Includes full source code content of each file with proper formatting
+- Intelligently processes and formats markdown files for better readability
 - Ignores binary files, build directories, and other configurable patterns
+- Supports a wide range of file types including code, config, documentation, and more
-- Tracks file sizes and estimated token counts
+- Tracks file sizes and estimated token counts with human-readable formatting
-- Progress indicator during processing
+- Detailed progress indicators with status updates during processing
+- Parallel file processing for improved performance on large codebases
+- Robust error handling to continue processing despite individual file failures

 ## Usage